Cyber data and information security idea. Yellow padlock and key and blue keyboard. Computer, information safety, confidentiality concept

 A cloud access security broker (CASB) allows you to move to the cloud safely.
 It protects your cloud users, data, and apps that can enable identity security.
 With a CASB, you can more quickly combat data breaches while meeting compliance regulations.

-For example, Cisco has a CASB in its SASE Umbrella solution that exposes shadow IT by enabling the detection and reporting of cloud applications in use across your organization.
+For example, Cisco has a CASB in its SASE Umbrella solution that exposes shadow IT by enabling the detection and reporting of cloud applications across your organization.
 For discovered apps, you can view details on the risk level and block or control usage to manage cloud adoption better and reduce risk.

-CASB Tools: Introducing CASB API Security
+Introducing CASB API Security

 Network security components are essential for safeguarding business data.
 As most data exchange is commonplace in business, APIs are also widely leveraged.
 An application programming interface (API) is a standard way of exchanging data between systems, typically over an HTTP/S connection.
 An API call is a predefined way of obtaining access to specific types of information kept in the data fields.

-However, with the acceleration of API communication in the digital world, API security, and CASB API mark a critical moment as data is being passed everywhere.
+However, with the acceleration of API communication in the digital world, API security and CASB API mark a critical moment as data is being passed everywhere.
 The rapid growth of API communication has resulted in many teams being unprepared.
 Although performing API integrations is easy, along with that comes the challenging part of ensuring proper authentication, authorization, and accounting (AAA).

 When you initiate an API, there is a potential to open up calls to over 200 data fields.
 Certain external partners may need access to some, while others may require access to all.